California LLC Fee: Everything You Need to Know

 There is also a good chance that LLC members will be required to pay income taxes on money they haven't actually received as payment for their services.
 If the limited liability company, for example, uses profits to acquire assets or build up its inventory, its members may be required to pay self-employment tax on the value of these things even though they never received any of the money for themselves.

 If you need help with California LLC fees, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.